 - Streetwear with custom hardware: IBL Clothing.
 They're customization-friendly where most factories aren't.

-- Vertically integrated (you want fabric developed too): Confetil or Cunha & Ribeiro.
+- Vertically integrated (you want fabric developed too): Confetil, Cunha & Ribeiro, or Etfor.

-- Multi-category programs (mixed knits + wovens): Ribeiro & Campos or Texteis.org.
+- Multi-category programs (mixed knits + wovens): Ribeiro & Campos for established brands.
+SILSA for higher-volume multi-category runs.

 By volume